GaryHopeMS/MSBuildLab330/Lab Script.md

 ## Tokens and context

 Large language models require chat history to generate contextually relevant results.
 But there is a limit how much text you can send.
 Large language models have limits on how much text they can process in a single request and output in a response.
-These limits are not measured in bytes but as **tokens**, which on  average represent about 4 characters.
+These limits are not measured in bytes but as **tokens** which, on  average, represent about 4 characters.
 Tokens are essentially the compute currency for large language models.
 Because of this limit on tokens, it is  necessary for us to manage their use.
 This can be a bit tricky in certain scenarios.
 You will need to ensure enough context for the LLM to generate a correct response, while avoiding negative results of consuming too many tokens which can include incomplete results or unexpected behavior.

-So to limit the maximum amount of chat history (and text) we send to our LLM, we will count the tokens for each user prompt and completion up to the amount specified in the **MaxConversationTokens** we specified in our configuration and passed to to the function.
+So to limit the maximum amount of chat history (and text) we send to our LLM, we will count the tokens for each user prompt and completion up to the amount specified in the **MaxConversationTokens** we specified in our configuration and passed to the function.

 ## Building a context window using tokens